joe-io/kicking-it-with-kubernetes/helloweb/README.md

 Rather than going into too much detail up-front, let's just get going with code.

-Create a *main.go* file in this directory (1-helloweb) and copy in the following code:
+Create a *main.go* file in this directory (helloweb) and copy in the following code:

 ```go
 package main